legubiao/ocs2_ros2/README.md

 # OCS2_ROS2 Toolbox

 ## 1. Summary
-OCS2_ROS2 is developed based on [OCS2](https://github.com/leggedrobotics/ocs2), and features that are not supported at the moment:
+OCS2_ROS2 is developed based on [OCS2](https://github.com/leggedrobotics/ocs2), it was refactored to be compatible with ROS2 and modern cmake.
+Below is the current todolist of the project:

-* ocs2_mpcnet
-* ocs2_doc

-Todo List:
 - [x] modern cmake
 - [x] basic 6 examples in official documents
 - [x] WSL2 support